8 CFR 214.3

 (h) SEVP certification, recertification, out-of-cycle review, and oversight of schools.

 (i) Filing a petition.
-The school must access the SEVP Web site at http:// www.ice.gov/sevis to file a certification petition in SEVIS.
-The school will be issued a temporary ID and password in order to access SEVIS to complete and submit an electronic Form I-17.
-The school must submit the proper nonrefundable certification petition fee as provided in 8 CFR 106.2.
+The school must access the SEVP website at https://www.ice.gov/sevis to file a certification petition in SEVIS.
+The school will be issued a temporary SEVIS user ID and password in order to access SEVIS to complete and submit an electronic Form I-17.
+The school must submit the proper nonrefundable certification petition fee as provided in 8 CFR 103.7(d)(2).

 (iii) Certification denial.
 SEVP will serve a notice of denial in accordance with paragraph (f)(2) of this section if a school's petition for certification is denied.

 (2) Recertification.
 Schools are required to file a completed petition for SEVP recertification before the school's certification expiration date, which is 2 years from the date of their previous SEVP certification or recertification expiration date.
 The school must submit the proper nonrefundable recertification petition fee as provided in 8 CFR 103.7(d)(2).
 SEVP will review a petitioning school's compliance with the recordkeeping, retention, and reporting, and other requirements of paragraphs (f), (g), (j), (k), and (l) of this section, as well as continued eligibility for certification, pursuant to paragraph (a)(3) of this section.